aerospike/aerospike-client-go/docs/datamodel.md

   client, err := NewClient("127.0.0.1", 3000)
   panicOnError(err)

-  key, err := NewKey("test", "demo, "key") // key can be of any supported type panicOnError(err)
+  key, err := NewKey("test", "demo", "key") // key can be of any supported type panicOnError(err)

   // define some bins